This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 (Left Photo-Click to Enlarge) Enlargement of photo (3) above showing the U.S., London, and Play Mate bars, and Kent Hotel (far right).

 (4.)
 Circa 1962 shot of the New York Bar, which is on the right side of the alley (its dark horizontal sign is visible) located off Chungshan North Road (see Bar Maps at top of page).
-The Shanghai Bar shown in the photo above is at its original location on Chungshan North Road.
+The Shanghai Bar (far right) is shown at its original location on Chungshan North Road.
 Chin Hsi Street and its bars shown in the previous photo are off to the right of the photo (just beyond the Shanghai Bar).
 Note: The Shanghai Bar later moved to another location several blocks away on Min Chuan East Road, as shown in the Shanghai Bar photos above.

 (5.)
-1964 shot of the New York Bar sign (far right) looking south on Chungshan North Road toward downtown Taipei and Shimending with the recently opened Ambassador Hotel in the background.
+Circa 1962 shot of the New York Bar sign (far right) looking south on Chungshan North Road toward downtown Taipei and Shimending with the recently opened Ambassador Hotel in the background.
 The New York Bar was located down an alley (see previous photo) located just off to the right of its sign shown in the photo.
-Just off to the right of the photo are the Shanghai Bar and the bars on Chin Hsi Street shown in the previous photos, and the Green Garden Hotel shown in the photos above..
+Just off to the right of the photo are the Shanghai Bar and the bars on Chin Hsi Street shown in the previous photos, and the Green Garden Hotel shown in the photos above.

 (1.)
 1959/60 shot of the Little Woman Bar and Diamond Horseshoe Bar located in Taipei's notorious "Sin Alley" (Chin Chou Street).